Plants vs. Zombies (video game): Other media

-Zen Studios and PopCap made a downloadable content (DLC) interactive pinball table, based on Plants vs. Zombies and using PopCap assets, during development of Zen Pinball 2 and Pinball FX 2.
+In April 2012, PopCap announced that it had licensed Plants vs. Zombies merchandise to multiple distributors, serving as the first merchandising partnerships involving PopCap.
+During the development of Zen Pinball 2 and Pinball FX 2, Zen Studios and PopCap made a downloadable content (DLC) interactive pinball table based on Plants vs. Zombies and using PopCap assets.
 The DLC was released on September 4, 2012, in North America and September 5 in Europe.

 In July and August 2013, Dark Horse Comics released six issues of a comic book adaptation miniseries onto an iOS app.
 The miniseries was called Lawnmageddon, written by Paul Tobin and drawn by Ron Chan.
 Dark Horse Comics continued releasing issues for the next two years.
-In 2015 Dark Horse Comics started a monthly release of the comic series, in both digital and print; every three issues formed a separate miniseries.
-The first print miniseries was called Bully for You.
+In 2015, Dark Horse Comics started a monthly release of the comic series, in both digital and print; every three issues formed a separate miniseries, with the first called Bully for You.
+Characters from the comic series were adapted into Plants vs. Zombies 3.

-Cultural references

 According to Chris Carter, editor-in-chief of Destructoid, Plants vs. Zombies is frequently referenced in pop culture.
 Fan said his favorite homage to the game is the Magic: The Gathering card "Grave Bramble", created as part of the Innistrad expansion.
 A re-creation of Plants vs. Zombies was added as a mini-game quest known as "Peacebloom vs. Ghouls" to World of Warcraft as part of the World of Warcraft: Cataclysm expansion.
 Shigihara provided some music for the quest.
 The song "Bad Guy" (2019) by Billie Eilish was inspired by the theme music for Plants vs. Zombies.

+Remaster

+During a Nintendo Direct presentation in July 2025, a remaster titled Plants vs. Zombies: Replanted was revealed.
+Described as "the definitive [Plants vs. Zombies] remaster", it includes high-definition video, multiplayer compatibility, additional game modes, and unreleased concept art.
+Replanted released for Windows, Nintendo Switch, Nintendo Switch 2, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S on October 23, 2025.